Types of perfect matchings in toroidal square grids

-\begin{lemma} If $C$ is a contractible cycle of $T_{m,n}$ all of whose corners have the same parity, then the disk encircled by $C$ contains an odd number of nodes of $T_{m,n}\setminus C$. \end{lemma} \begin{proof} By Lemma~\ref{lem:contractCyclesConnected} we know that $C$ encircles one connected component of $T_{m,n}\setminus C$.
-Let~$P$~be the shortest segment of $C$ (ties broken arbitrarily), whose endpoints are corners of $C$.
-Clearly, by minimality of $P$, all nodes of $P$ must belong to either the same column or the same row.
-Without loss of generality, assume that the former case holds, and that the nodes of $P$ are $(i_1,j), (i_1+1,j), \ldots, (i_2,j)$.
-Let $R_1$ (respectively, $R_2$) be the rectangle (cycle with four corners) of $T_{m,n}$ that contains $P$ as a segment and whose opposite corners are $(i_1,j)$ and $(i_2,j+2)$ (respectively, $(i_2,j-2)$).
-Because the parity hipothesis concerning $C$'s corners and the grid structure of $T_{m,n}$, either $R_1$ or $R_2$ must encircle an area of the torus also encircled by $C$.
-Without loss of generality, assume $R_1$ is such a rectantgle.
-Thus, either $C=R_{1}$ or by minimality of $P$ the situation is one of the three depicted in Figure~\ref{fig:cases}.
-To conclude, observe that any path fully contained in a single row or column whose endpoints have the same parity has an odd number of nodes.
-The desired conclussion follows inmediately by induction and the fact that any rectangle whose corners have the same parity encircles a set of nodes of size a product of two odd numbers, i.e., an odd number of nodes.
+\begin{lemma} If $C$ is a contractible simple cycle of $T_{m,n}$ all of whose corners are of the same color, then the disk encircled by $C$ contains an odd number of vertices of $T_{m,n}\setminus C$. \end{lemma} \begin{proof} By Lemma~\ref{lem:contractCyclesConnected} we know that $C$ encircles one connected component of $T_{m,n}\setminus C$.
+Let~$Q$~be the shortest segment of $C$ (ties broken arbitrarily) whose endvertices are corners of $C$.
+By minimality of $Q$, all vertices of $Q$ must belong to either the same column or the same row.
+Without loss of generality, assume that the former case holds and that $Q$'s vertices are $(i_1,j), (i_1+1,j), \ldots, (i_2,j)$.
+Let $R_1$ (respectively, $R_2$) be the rectangle (cycle with four corners) of $T_{m,n}$ that contains $Q$ as a segment and has as opposite corners vertices $(i_1,j)$ and $(i_2,j+2)$ (respectively, $(i_2,j-2)$).
+Because of the hypothesis concerning $C$'s corners and the grid structure of $T_{m,n}$, either $R_1$ or $R_2$ must encircle an area of the torus also encircled by $C$.
+Without loss of generality, assume $R_1$ is such a rectangle and denote by $C_1$ the cycle that encircles it.
+Either $C=C_{1}$ or by minimality of $Q$ the situation is one of the three depicted in Figure~\ref{fig:cases}.
+By hypothesis, there is an odd number of vertices between any two consecutive corners of $C_1$, thence $C_1$ encircles an odd number of vertices.
+The desired conclusion follows by induction on the one or two simple cycles obtained by taking the symmetric difference between $C$ and $C_1$. \end{proof}